drvinceknight/tex/assets/tex/03-the-preamble/main.md

 \maketitle
 ```

-Your full document will now look like:
+A full document with this is:

 ```language-latex
 {% include main.tex %}